 For example, during a recent Mars station—the planet that rules anxiety, momentum and sex drive—a friend’s dog ran away for a night, and a player from Tali’s past tried to put the moves on her (sorry dude, but ya should have put a ring on it!).
 With 48 hours everything started to smooth over, and the awkward vibes made for comic relief.

-Basically, you shouldn’t rest on your laurels too quickly just because a planet turns direct.
-The retrograde’s effects can linger on for a few weeks (or months) in what is called a shadow period.
+Basically, you shouldn’t jump back into your routine too quickly just because a planet turns direct.
+The retrograde’s effects can linger on for a few weeks (or months) in the shadow period.
 This is the time the direct planet needs to recover the distance that it retreated through while in retrograde.
 It’s a bit like retracing steps, which can be a powerful time for integrating lessons that we learned during the retrograde fog—but we may still be integrating the wisdom and unable to rush ahead with clarity.

 To find the planetary degrees, consult an ephemeris, which is like an astrological almanac that tracks their micro movements.
 We are fans of the Llewellyn’s Pocket Planners for tracking these.
 You can also find an ephemeris for any year with a quick Google search.